spinicist/QUIT/Docs/Perfusion.rst

 qi_asl
 ------

-This program implements the standard equation to calculate CBF from either Continuous or pseudo-Continuous Arterial Spin Labelling data (CASL or pCASL).
+This program implements the standard equation to calculate Cerebral Blood Flow (CBF) in units of ml/100 g/minute from either Continuous or pseudo-Continuous Arterial Spin Labelling data (CASL or pCASL).
 For the exact equation used, see the first reference below.

 .. image:: cbf.png
     :alt: A Rodent CBF Map